intx4/sigmod2021/README.md

 # Entity resolution with state-of-the-art SVM Classifier using PySpark.ml
+This work was developed in the context of ACM Sigmod Programming Contest 2021.
+Topic: Entity resolution on different datasets.

 ## Context
 Entity resolution is a very complex process that consists of finding